Michigan 1st state in decades to repeal ‘right-to-work’ law

 In total, 26 states now have “right-to-work” laws in place.
 There were massive protests in Indiana and Wisconsin in recent years after those legislatures voted to curb union rights.

-In Michigan, thousands of union supporters descended on Michigan’s Capitol to protest in 2012 when the Republican controlled Statehouse pushed the “right-to-work” legislation through without hearings.
+In Michigan, thousands of union supporters descended on the state Capitol to protest in 2012 when the Republican-controlled Statehouse pushed the “right-to-work” legislation through without hearings.

 The legislation Whitmer signed also includes $1 million in appropriations, which Republicans say is to ensure they are “referendum-proof.”
 The Michigan Constitution states that bills with appropriations attached to them are not subject to a public referendum in which voters could reject the law.